 2. The AI-First Week.
 A scheduled week where every team member is required to attempt AI as the first port of call for every task.
 At the end of the week, each person submits the three tasks where AI worked best and the three where it didn’t.
 Across our engagements, post-week usage typically settles 2–3x higher than baseline because the habit and the in-house prompt library are now built.

-Monday, an operations lead who’s been waiting eight weeks on a vendor scope tries building it himself with AI.
+In practice: Monday, an operations lead who’s been waiting eight weeks on a vendor scope tries building it himself with AI.
 By Friday, the prototype is in production and the vendor proposal is cancelled.

 3. AI competency in performance reviews.
 A small but real component (10–15% of review weight) on demonstrated AI usage.
 Quiet Refusers cannot sustain the gap between rhetoric and behaviour once there’s a review pen on it.

 4. Subtraction.
 If you’ve licensed an AI tool to replace a manual process, retire the manual process on a published date.
-Most adoption failures aren’t because the new tool is bad — they’re because the old tool is still available.
+Most adoption failures aren’t because the new tool is bad: they’re because the old tool is still available.

 5. Output-first requirements.
 Require certain deliverables to include a “prompts used” or “AI-assisted” section.
 Normalisation, not surveillance.